bennettnw2/lpic101-Notes/105-ShellsAndShellScripting.md

     echo "$i"
   done
   ```
-  * command substitution is when you run a command within another command, and the output of the first command is used as input for another command
+  * command substitution is when you run a command within another command, and the output of the first command is used as input for the other command
   * in the above case we are using the output of the ls command on the /opt directory as input to be use for the for loop
   * command substitution is used/formatted in two different ways
     1. enclose the command you are going to run with `$( )`